What Does a Structural Engineer Do? Everything You Need to Know.

 The original architectural plan was designed to support lighter materials, not the heavy load of granite countertops, the lumber yard had simply provided the structural materials the plan called for and the contractor installed the joists the way the plan stated.

-This is just one example of how materials like hardwoods, granite, and tile can affects loads.
+This is just one example of how materials like hardwoods, granite, and tile can affect loads.
 Had the homeowner in this situation known to have a structural engineer look over their plans from the onset, the whole issue could have been avoided.

 As you can tell, making a structural engineer a key player in your initial planning is a top priority!